 - Track lifecycle decision factors

 One of the key pieces of information that tells us that an asset is active is the date that it was last inventoried.
 This gives confidence that software licensing calculations are accurate.
 However, there are many reasons why an inventory date may not be current even though its software is still licensable, such as the fact the user of the device is on extended leave.
-To help manage this, it is good practise to keep a record of these additional factors.
+To help manage this, it is good practice to keep a record of these additional factors.
 For example, store the reason why a device is offline and the date when the device will be back online.
 Accurately storing the asset role can help too (e.g. a standby server may not be expected to be online).

 - Identify and track SAM system metrics